 The question of choosing a property seems too complicated, especially if you have never been interested in real estate.
 Before you start brainstorming over the property needed, you have to decide whether it will be a secondary or new building.
 The secondary market does not necessarily turn out to be a cheap option.
 New building apartments in London, such as The Silk District, are affordable for any family.
-Thus, you can find a suitable property at 1newhomes.
+Thus, you can look at London rent prices and find a suitable property at 1newhomes.

 No matter which avenue you choose, there are some criteria to be considered before making a purchase: